wxt9861/influxdb-helpers/README.md

 > All scripts require python3

-## influxdb_cleaner
+# influxdb_cleaner
 This script is made specifically to work with Home Assisant InfluxDB database.
 It's goal is to scan, count, and remove unwanted measurements.
+This has been tested against InfluxDB 1.x only.

 The script takes the following parameters: